pavel-bilous/LM3886-bal-no15v/README.md

-# LM3886 IC amplifier with balanced inputs using THT components
+# LM3886 IC amplifier with balanced inputs using THT and SMD components
 Schematics and PCB layout for balanced inputs LM3886 amplifier.
 Created using KiCad v5.

 Resources used to design this amp: